 Buxton National Historic Site & Museum

-One of the last stops on the Underground Railroad, the Buxton National Historic Site & Museum that preserves the successful Buxton settlement features original structures built by slaves.
-At Ontario’s second largest national historic site, visitors can tour the last standing schoolhouse built by slaves, an 1852 log cabin, two churches, a cemetery and museum.
+One of the last stops on the Underground Railroad, the Buxton National Historic Site & Museum preserves the successful Buxton settlement and features original structures built by fugitive slaves.
+At Ontario’s second largest national historic site, visitors can "Ring the Liberty Bell" and tour the last standing schoolhouse, an 1852 log cabin, two churches, a cemetery and museum.

 Uncle Tom’s Cabin